-Bleeding radiators will not only increase their heat efficiency, it'll save you money on your heating bills too.
+Bleeding radiators will not only increase their heat efficiency, it could save you money on your heating bills too.

-It's quick and easy to do, and relatively disruption-free while the weather's warm.
+It's quick and easy to do, and relatively disruption-free while the weather's still mild.

 So if your radiators are cold at the top and hot at the bottom, see our step-by-step video for instructions on how to bleed your radiators and save yourself a cold and costly winter.